James Anderson (cricketer): 2007: West Indies, India and Sri Lanka

-Anderson played in all three Tests of the series with India, coming into the side for the injured Matthew Hoggard and leading a pace attack comprising himself, Ryan Sidebottom and Chris Tremlett with only 20 caps between them.
+Anderson played in all three Tests of the series with India, coming into the team for the injured Matthew Hoggard and leading a pace attack comprising himself, Ryan Sidebottom and Chris Tremlett with only 20 caps between them.
 In the first Test of the series, Anderson claimed his 50th Test wicket when he dismissed Mahendra Singh Dhoni for 0; the feat was achieved in Anderson's 17th Test match and after the match he had 53 wickets at an average of 35.67.
 He became the first England bowler to dismiss Rahul Dravid, Sachin Tendulkar and Sourav Ganguly in the same innings.
 Although England lost the series, Anderson demonstrated greater consistency than before and managed 14 wickets, at 35.57 and getting the Man of the Series award.
 He also managed to get his name on the honours board at Lord's for the second time with his best Test figures of 5/42.
 The ODI series which followed was England's first ODI series win at home in three years.
-Anderson was the leading wicket-taker of either side with 14 wickets at an average of 22.57.
+Anderson was the leading wicket-taker of either team with 14 wickets at an average of 22.57.
 In the first ODI of the series, Anderson claimed his 100th ODI wicket when he dismissed Gautam Gambhir for 3; after the match, he had taken 103 wickets from 70 matches at an average of 27.02.
 Anderson was also included for the England squad for the World Twenty20, held in September 2007, replacing an injured Ravi Bopara.
 He played in all four of England's matches, taking three wickets at 34.00, as England failed to progress beyond the second stage of the competition.
 Following a successful summer, he was one of twelve players awarded a central contract for 2007/08 by the ECB.

 Anderson was part of the squad which toured Sri Lanka in the winter.
-The One-Day side completed their first-ever series victory in Sri Lanka; Anderson's contribution was four wickets in five matches at an average of 48.25 and tying down Sri Lanka's top order along with Sidebottom and Stuart Broad, although they finished with more wickets at a lower average.
+The One-Day team completed their first-ever series victory in Sri Lanka; Anderson's contribution was four wickets in five matches at an average of 48.25 and tying down Sri Lanka's top order along with Sidebottom and Stuart Broad, although they finished with more wickets at a lower average.
 Despite suffering a bruised left ankle, Anderson was selected for the first Test.
 Although he bowled economically in the first innings, he was expensive in the second; during the course of the second innings he became only the second bowler in Test cricket to have six boundaries taken off a single over.
 He finished the match with figures of two wickets for 167 runs and was dropped for the final two Tests; his replacement was debutant Stuart Broad.